suezaan/suezaan.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Cognitive Science Ph.D. student in [Greene Developmental Cognitive Neuroscience Lab](https://greenelab.ucsd.edu/) at UC San Diego.
+I'm a Cognitive Science Ph.D. student in [Greene Developmental Cognitive Neuroscience Lab](https://greenelab.ucsd.edu/) at UC San Diego.
 I am particularly interested in using neuroimaging methods that can explain and predict **developmental trajectories** and **how our brain changes** across the life span.

 My research mainly focuses on fMRI and data-driven methodologies.
 Before joining Greene Lab, I studied cognitive neuroscience in [Human Affective Neuroscience (HumAN) Lab](https://www.affectiveneurosciencelab.com/) at Sungkyunkwan University, South Korea.